 Where you target matters almost as much as who you target.
 The nursing shortage isn't evenly distributed — and that creates very different opportunities depending on geography.

 States with the worst shortages (meaning the highest demand for recruitment, staffing, and nurse-focused services): California (13% shortage), Oklahoma (13%), South Carolina (12%), and Georgia (12%).
 If you run a staffing agency, these are your goldmines.
-Hospital email lists filtered to these states will outperform national blasts every time.
+A hospital nurse email list — nurses filtered down to specific facilities in those states — beats a national blast every time, which is exactly why hospital email lists filtered to shortage states convert so well.

 States with the largest nurse populations (volume play): California, Texas, New York, Florida, and Pennsylvania.
 If you're wondering where to buy nurse email addresses with the highest density of RN contacts, these five states account for a disproportionate share of the national nursing workforce.
 That's where medical device companies and SaaS platforms tend to focus their nurse leads for healthcare sales — the sheer volume justifies the investment.
 A good RN email database USA-wide will still over-index on these states.